Move Aways: What Are Your Options?

 Receive Legal Help Today If You Are Thinking About Moving Away After Divorce

-Because the issue of child custody and moving can be complex, it is critical that you contact an attorney in San Diego who has experience dealing with cases involving child custody and divorce.
+Because the issue of child custody and moving can be complex, it is critical that you contact a seasoned San Diego divorce lawyer who has experience dealing with cases involving child custody and divorce.

 An attorney’s guidance can be invaluable if you are a parent who is interested in relocating.
 After all, you may understandably feel the need to move to improve your life, but at the same time, you don’t want to lose custody of the children.